 Disabling the cache lock means the store information can be modified or overwritten before the expiry period of TTL, paving the way for cache poisoning attacks.
 Depending on the implemented operating systems, companies can choose to enable the default cache locking.
-The scale of locking cache can be defined to go up to 100% to prevent altering of the cache information until the expiry period of the TTL.
+The scale of the locking cache can be defined to go up to 100% to prevent altering the cache information until the expiry period of the TTL.

 3. Enable DNS filtering

 DNS filtering provides an effective way method of blocking users from gaining access to malicious domains or websites.
 It allows system administrators to block name resolutions of domains or sites known to contain malicious content.
 If a client proceeds to send a query requesting access to a blocked domain, the DNS server immediately cuts off all communications.
 Therefore, DNS filtering minimizes the possibility of malware and viruses reaching the organizational network significantly.
-When a client is unable to access a blocked, malicious webpage, the security control keeps possible security threats that target IT infrastructure at bay.
+When a client cannot access a blocked, malicious webpage, the security control keeps possible security threats that target IT infrastructure at bay.
 Subsequently, IT security experts do not require to clean up dangerous malware continuously.

 Additionally, a company may seek to block specific domains in line with existing IT policies.
 For example, many organizations block some websites to ensure the employees remain highly productive.
 Examples of such domains are video streaming, illicit material, social media, and gambling sites.
-System administrators can filter DNS requests according to groups or individual users, or prevent all users from accessing specific websites.
+System administrators can filter DNS requests according to groups or individual users or prevent all users from accessing specific websites.